What is program evaluation?

 You can call iEval!
 If you’re in the planning phases of your program – even before funding is received – it is the right time to call iEval. iEval will help you to integrate meaningful and useful evaluation into your entire project.

 If you have a project already underway, iEval can help you focus your goals, develop an evaluation plan, create evaluation tools, analyze data, and create useful reports.
 You can contract with us for short-term or long-term work – we are flexible to meet our clients’ needs!

 Where has iEval done work?

-iEval has done work in Michigan, Indiana, Ohio, Florida, and Alaska, all while based in Michigan.
-We are willing to work on projects anywhere that can have significant portions of the project done virtually, using email, video conferencing, and other technologies to stay in close communication.
+iEval has done work in Alaska, Florida, Indiana, Louisiana, Michigan, Ohio, Oklahoma, and Washington, DC., all while based in Michigan.
+We are willing to work on projects anywhere and are able to complete significant portions of the project done virtually, using email, video conferencing, and other technologies to stay in close communication.
 We also conduct site visits in person as needed.